After The Clouds

 Saint-Estèphe Red Bordeaux Blend 1989

 1989 vintage.
 From magnum.
 Nice fill and cork better than expected.
 Not decanted and first tasted after 7 (seven!!) hours after opening.
 Talk about task saturation...Light body with some brickish notes but back end concentration along with dark cherry and plum notes fronting earth + tobacco histories.
 Good length of finish.
 Drink whatever format ya got cuz it's definitely time unless you like playing wine pathologist and reconstituting tissue/flavors to flesh out what once was and rebuilding around the existing skeleton.
 Eminently doable as long as you're intimately familiar with the producer/wine, have previously tasted the wine and have really good notes/memory.
-05.11.25. — a month ago
+05.11.25. — 2 months ago

 Bob, Tom and 14 others liked this